GED Language Arts Study Guide: Interpreting Nonfiction

 Paired Texts

 Some GED RLA questions will ask you to analyze two passages at the same time.
 These passages will share a topic, theme, or idea.
-Follow these success steps when approaching paired passages:
+Follow these steps for success when approaching paired passages:

 - Note what the questions are asking